The Faithful Contributor’s Handbook

 /texture command or by using our web app gallery.
 If you see a string of numbers in place of the author name in the

-/texture embed, contact an Administrator to find out who that is.
+/texture embed, contact a Manager to find out who that is.
 Most of the time these are people who have left the server – to credit those, mention them in the comment without pinging.
-This won’t add them as authors automatically, but provides a note for the Administrators so they can fix it manually later.
+This won’t add them as authors automatically, but provides a note for the Managers so they can fix it manually later.

 If credits for a texture are missing, don’t worry about any of this.